In Search of Projectively Equivariant Networks

-Given a set of transformations $\mathcal{T}$ acting on two sets $X$, $Y$, a function $f: X\to Y$ is called equivariant if applying $f$ commutes with the transformations $t\in\mathcal{T}$, i.e., $t[f(x)]=f(t[x])$.
-Concretely, consider rotations acting on point clouds and $f$ mapping point clouds to point clouds.
-If applying $f$ and then rotating the output yields the same thing as first rotating the input and then applying $f$, we call $f$ rotation equivariant.
-In the most general scenario, $t\in\mathcal{T}$ could act differently on $X$ and $Y$.
-If the set of transformations $\mathcal{T}$ form a group, results from abstract algebra can be used to design equivariant networks.
+If the transformations $\mathcal{T}$ form a group, results from abstract algebra can be used to design equivariant networks.
 A typical way of formulating an equivariance condition in deep learning is to consider the neural network as a mapping from a vector space $V$ to another vector space $W$ and requiring application of the network to commute with group actions on $V$ and $W$.
 As $V, W$ are vector spaces the setting is nicely framed in terms of representation theory (we will provide a brief introduction in Section \ref{sec:theory}).
 What happens however when $V$ and/or $W$ are not vector spaces?
 This work covers the case when $V$ and $W$ are projective spaces, i.e., vector spaces modulo multiplication by scalars.
-This may seem obscure and practically irrelevant, but already the utility of homogenous coordinates in computer vision suggests the contrary.
+This generalization is motivated, for instance, by computer vision applications.
+In computer vision it is common to work with homogeneous coordinates of \twoD~points, which are elements of the projective space $\Proj(\R^3)$.
 In Section \ref{sec:theory}, we will describe more examples.

-In this paper, we propose a projectively equivariant architecture.
-The main idea is to build features which transform equivariantly, in the standard way, up to multiplication by scalar valued {group homomorphisms} $\varepsilon$.
-This approach may seem too restrictive, since the projective equivariance condition at first glance looks quite weak.
-We can however prove (Theorem~\ref{th:main}) that in terms of restricting to certain linear layers, our approach is the most general thing one can do.
+In the vector space case, any multilayer perceptron can be made equivariant by choosing the linear layers as well as non-linearities equivariant.
+This is one of the core principles of geometric deep learning.
+In this paper, we will theoretically investigate the consequences of applying the same strategy for building a projectively equivariant (to be defined below) multilayer perceptron, i.e. one that fulfills \eqref{eq:equi} only up to a scalar (which may depend on $x$).
+More concretely, we will completely describe the sets of projectively invariant linear layers in a very general setting (Theorem \ref{th:main}).